 First and foremost, you have to find the keywords around which to build your content.
 And not just any keywords, but the ones that are most likely to deliver organic traffic.
 This means keywords that are often searched by users, but are not yet abused by your competitors.

 Now, there are many keyword research tools out there, but I would recommend finding the tool that’s got the most research methods assembled together.
-Here in Rank Tracker, for example, we nine methods for finding new keywords:
+Here in Rank Tracker, for example, we have nine methods for finding new keywords:

 In our Keyword Research tab, you can find keywords that any website already ranks for, discover the keyword gap between you and your competitors, find autocomplete suggestions from Google, Amazon, and YouTube, explore related searches and related questions, and use a few other semantic methods.